tentwentyfour/vagrant-1024-dev/README.md

 * __Networking__
     * VM Port 22 (ssh) traffic forwarded to port 2222 on host - ssh to localhost:2222
     * VM Port 80 (http) traffic forwarded to port 8080 on host - point your browser at localhost:8080
     * VM Port 8000 (http) traffic forwarded to port 8000 on host - point your browser at localhost:8000
-    * VM Port 9000 (http) traffic forwarded to port 9001 on host - point your browser at localhost:9001

 ## Quick Guide